kenjian31/OS-Programming/Project 2/README.md

 ```

 ### Known Bugs
-1. do not support multiple pipes
+1. Do not support multiple pipes
 2. ^D is not supported yet
 3. ls -R will print an extra line at the bottom